vai312/M1_Game_Tic_Tac_Toe/1_Requirements/README.md

 I am pretty sure you will enjoy it.
 ## Objective
 The main objectives of this project are:
 1. Tic-Tac-Toe Game, Here the user can decide to play with the computer(single player mode) or with other user(double player mode) .
 2. This game displays wheather the player won the game or it is draw.
+## Cost and Timeline
+This game will work on any device which has a C compiler.
+The game is freely available on market.
+Earlier this game is a paper-and-pencil game for two players later on OXO became one of the first known video games that pit human players up against a computer opponent capable of playing perfect games.

+### Features
+1. The game is played on a 4x4 grid.
+2. First player is 'X' and second player is 'O'.
+Players take turns putting their marks in empty squares.
+3. The first player to get 4 of her marks in a row (up, down, across, or diagonally) is the winner.
+4. When all 16 squares are full, the game is over.
+If no player has 4 marks in a row, the game ends in a tie.

 ## SWOT ANALYSIS
 ### Strength